ethereum/go-ethereum/README.md

 More details in [White Paper](http://binance.org/en#smartChain).

+## Key features

+### Proof of Staked Authority
+Although Proof-of-Work (PoW) has been approved as a practical mechanism to implement a decentralized network, it is not friendly to the environment and also requires a large size of participants to maintain the security.

+Proof-of-Authority(PoA) provides some defense to 51% attack, with improved efficiency and tolerance to certain levels of Byzantine players (malicious or hacked).
+Meanwhile, the PoA protocol is most criticized for being not as decentralized as PoW, as the validators, i.e. the nodes that take turns to produce blocks, have all the authorities and are prone to corruption and security attacks.

+Other blockchains, such as EOS and Cosmos both, introduce different types of Deputy Proof of Stake (DPoS) to allow the token holders to vote and elect the validator set.
+It increases the decentralization and favors community governance.

+To combine DPoS and PoA for consensus, Binance Smart Chain implement a novel consensus engine called Parlia that:

+1. Blocks are produced by a limited set of validators.
+2. Validators take turns to produce blocks in a PoA manner, similar to Ethereum's Clique consensus engine.
+3. Validator set are elected in and out based on a staking based governance on Binance Chain.
+4. The validator set change is relayed via a cross-chain communication mechanism.
+5. Parlia consensus engine will interact with a set of [system contracts](https://github.com/binance-chain/docs-site/blob/add-bsc/docs/smart-chain/guides/concepts/system-contract.md) to achieve liveness slash, revenue distributing and validator set renewing func.

+### Light Client of Binance Chain

+To achieve the cross-chain communication from Binance Chain to Binance Smart Chain, need introduce a on-chain light client verification algorithm.
+It contains two parts:

+1. [Stateless Precompiled contracts](https://github.com/binance-chain/bsc/blob/master/core/vm/contracts_lightclient.go) to do tendermint header verification and Merkle Proof verification.
+2. [Stateful solidity contracts](https://github.com/binance-chain/bsc-genesis-contract/blob/master/contracts/TendermintLightClient.sol) to store validator set and trusted appHash.

+## Native Token

+BNB will run on Binance Smart Chain in the same way as ETH runs on Ethereum so that it remains as `native token` for BSC.
+This means, BNB will be used to:

+1. pay `gas` to deploy or invoke Smart Contract on BSC
+2. perform cross-chain operations, such as transfer token assets across Binance Smart Chain and Binance Chain.

 ## Building the source

+Many of the below are the same as or similar to go-ethereum.

 For prerequisites and detailed build instructions please read the [Installation Instructions](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) on the wiki.